 - Improves cooperation and teamwork by connecting Management, Engineering, and Marketing

-The figure below shows a Technology Roadmap template.
+The figure above shows a Technology Roadmap template.
 The technology elements are in the first column, followed by the years, and then the importance of the technology.
 Finally, the roadmap depicts your position relative to your competitors.

-Technology roadmaps should group technologies together, similar to the way products are grouped into families.
+Technology Roadmaps should group technologies together, similar to the way products are grouped into families.
 For example, a roadmap for a laptop computer would include technology groupings for CPU, display, storage, power management, and mechanical components.

 Once you’ve identified these groups, break down the underlying technology components in each and represent their lifetimes as a bar with the X axis representing time.
 Display the estimated delivery date as the most prominent element.